exaexa/ls47/README.md

 ### Undistinguishable ciphertexts

-To get a different ciphertext even if the same plaintext is encrypted; prepend it with a nonce.
-A nonce is a completely random sequence of letters of a pre-negotiated length (at least 10 tiles drawn randomly from a bag is adviseable).
+To get a different ciphertext even if the same plaintext is encrypted repeatedly; prepend it with a nonce.
+A nonce is a completely random sequence of letters of a pre-negotiated length (e.g. N tiles drawn randomly from a bag, adviseable value of N is at least 10).

-You may also want to add a random number of spaces to the end of the ciphertext -- it prevents the enemy from seeing the difference between ciphertexts for 'yes please' and 'no', which would otherwise encrypt to easily measurable gibberish like `qwc3w_cs'(` and `+v`.
+You may also want to add a random number of spaces to the end of the ciphertext -- it prevents the enemy from seeing the difference between ciphertexts of 'yes please' and 'no', which would otherwise encrypt to easily measurable gibberish like `qwc3w_cs'(` and `+v`.